-Noelle McDonald coordinates grantmaking activities for the program department at the Conrad N. Hilton Foundation with a focus on the Substance Use Prevention Strategic Initiative, working closely with the senior program officer to monitor grants and contribute to the development, review and presentation of grant proposals.
-Prior to this role, she provided administrative and programmatic support to the director of international programs at the Foundation.
+Noelle McDonald coordinates grantmaking activities for the Program Department at the Conrad N. Hilton Foundation with a focus on the Opportunity Youth initiative, working closely with the senior program officer to monitor grants and contribute to the development, review and presentation of grant proposals.
+Prior to this role, she worked in the same capacity for the Substance Use Prevention initiative as well as having provided administrative and programmatic support in the international program department. .
 Formerly, McDonald worked as a professional education program manager at the Straus Institute for Dispute Resolution and as alumni relations representative at Pepperdine University School of Law.
 Academic achievements include a master’s degree in English and comparative literature from the University of California, San Diego, and a bachelor’s degree in English and world literature from UCLA.
 Her three years of experience as an English teacher, both in California and as a volunteer in Haiti, were especially meaningful.